Nikeshbajaj/spkit/docs/atar_algo.rst

-ATAR - Artifact Removal Algorithm for EEG
+ATAR - Automatic and Tunable Artifact Removal Algorithm for EEG
 ================

 Notebook